tillitis/tillitis-key1/hw/application_fpga/core/tk1/README.md

 Monitors events and state changes in the SoC and handles security violations.
 Currently checks for:

-1. Trying to execute instructions in FW\_RAM. *Always enabled.*
+1. Trying to access memory that is outside of the defined size of the defined memory areas. *Always enabled*
-2. Trying to access RAM outside of the physical memory. *Always enabled*
+2. Trying to execute instructions in FW\_RAM. *Always enabled.*
 3. Trying to execute instructions from a memory area in RAM defined by the application.